sixwinds/fore/README.md

 fore
 ====

-small js util lib include basic dom operation, ajax, event binding and helpful utils.
-Jquery is big one for little site development, fore is the replacement of jquery
+Small js lib including basic dom operation, ajax, event binding and helpful utils.
+Jquery is heavy one for mini site development, fore is the replacement of jquery